brandur/sorg/content/fragments/shopify-mruby.md

   possibilities that are difficult to protect against.
   Consider something that's not Ruby.
-* It's probably not possible to have enough experience in C to be able to writing it safely.
+* It's probably not possible to have enough experience in C to be able to write it safely.
 Looking at some of these MRuby patches, the implementation's code is so obscuring that it introduces plenty of opportunity for error.
 When you get one, it's often a buffer overrun that leads to